EDU SERIES – PPC: Part 2 of 6 – Keywords

 - Broad match– This is the default keyword match type.
 Google will match your ad against the greatest number of possible queries.
-For example, if you bid on the keyword “massage,” your ads might show when people search on longer phrases that include “massage,” like “London massage” or “deep tissue massage therapist.”
+If you bid on the keyword “massage,” your ads might show when people search on longer phrases that include “massage,” like “London massage”.
 Your ads might also show for closely related searches like “hot stone therapy.”

-- Exact match – The most restrictive match type, exact match tells Google to only match your ads to queries that are exactly the same, word for word, as your keyword.
+- Exact match – The most restrictive match type, exact match tells Google to only match your ads to queries that are exactly the same as your keyword.

-Broad match keywords have the advantage of allowing the maximum number of impressions and clicks – however, those clicks are less targeted and may be less likely to convert.
-The more restrictive the match type, the fewer clicks you’ll receive, but that traffic will be more relevant and more qualified.
+Broad match keywords allow the maximum number of impressions and clicks.
+However, those clicks are less targeted and will be less likely to convert.
+The more restrictive the match type, the fewer clicks you’ll receive, but that traffic will be more more qualified.